 - How long does a charcoal fire last?

-Generally, briquettes charcoals have a burning period of up to 8-10 hours.
-On the other hand, lump charcoals have a burning period of up to 4-6 hours only.
-The longevity of charcoal fire also depends on how you handle them.
+Generally, charcoal briquettes have a burning period of up to 8-10 hours.
+On the other hand, lump charcoal has a burning period of up to 4-6 hours only.
+The longevity of charcoal fires also depends on how you handle them.

 - Can you put charcoal aluminum foil?

 Yes, you can.
 Even putting aluminum foil over the charcoal will make the food not get sticky inside the grill, which makes the clean-up process more manageable.